VALAWAI/docs/docs/toolbox/component.md

 if the schema is not the payload of a message.
 The object **properties** names have to follow the lowercase and Python case and you must define the fields **type** and **description**, and if the value is not too complex add values on the **examples** field.

+When you create the specification you can define a special channel that starts with **valawai** plus the type of component, plus the name of the component and finish with **/control/registered**, thus that match the pattern **valawai/c[0|1|2]/\w+/control/registered**.
+This channel must be subscribed to receive messages with an object payload with the fields:

+ - **id** The identifier of the component.
+ - **name** of the component.
+ - **description** of the component.
+ - **version** of the component.
+ - **api_version** The version of the asyncapi that describes the services of the component.
+ - **type** of the component.
+It can be C0, C1 or C2.
+ - **since** The epoch time, in seconds, since the component is available.
+ - **channels** the description of the services that the component provides.
+It must be an array or ___null___ if the component does not provide services.
+Each channel is described by the fields:
+    - **id** The identifier of the channel that matches the queue name.
+    - **description** of the channel
+    - **subscribe** The type of payload that the channel can receive.
+If it is ___null___ the channel does not receive any messages.
+The possible types are string, integer, boolean, object, an array, a constant, a reference to another object, or a type combination that must select one of, any of or all of.
+    - **publish** The type of payload that the channel can send.
+If it is ___null___ the channel does not send any message.
+The possible types are string, integer, boolean, object, an array, a constant, a reference to another object, or a type combination that must select one of, any of or all of.

+If this is present the [Master of VALAWAI](/docs/tutorials/mov#register-a-component) will notify this component when it has been registered send a message to this channel with the information of the registered component.

 Below is an example of an asyncapi description of a **C0** component that can extract text from an audio file.
 This component listens for messages with the audio data to process and